ebrehault/slides/plone/ploneconf-2017-frontend.md

 - secured
 - opensource

-Plone core is rich (it provides core things like persitency or auth, but also hierarchical content, flexible content-types, access control and workflow, permissions, media management, and breadcrumbs of course).
+And Plone core is rich (it provides core things like persitency or auth, but also image management, navigation, sitemap, etc., and breadcrumbs of course).

 Many CMS have a very small core, and key features are provided by add-ons.
 So it makes it difficult for them to provide a good restapi based on the core.